tdshipley/tdshipley.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-## Writing Code to Help Developers Learn More About there Own
+## Writing Code to Help Developers Learn More About their Own

-__My career is focused on understanding what others in a team are doing.__ The impacts of code change developers make, features BA's plan and managing expectations of product owners.
+__My career is focused on understanding what others in a team are doing.__ The impacts of code changes developers make, features BA's plan and managing expectations of product owners.
 However, most of my time is spent with the developers.

-With developers, I write code to hopefully make there lives easier.
+With developers, I write code to hopefully make their lives easier.
 It could be helping understand functional changes to a UI or non-functional changes such as performance or API contract changes.